These Sticky buns are completely made from scratch and will fill your house with the most delicious smells.

 - Uncover the rolls and place the baking pan into the oven.
 Bake for 25 minutes.

-- Run a small knife around the edge of the pan to release the buns then place a tray over the pan.
-Invert the buns onto the tray.
-Wait a minute or so to allow the buns to unstick.
-If any topping remains in the baking pan, don't waste it, scrape it onto the buns.
+- Run a small knife around the edge of the pan to release the rolls then place a tray over the pan.
+Invert onto the tray.
+Wait a minute or so to allow to unstick.
+If any topping remains in the baking pan, don't waste it, scrape it onto the rolls.

 Notes